ATCC (company): Services

 In addition to serving as a biorepository and distributor, ATCC provides specialized services as a biological resource center.
 Individuals and groups can employ a safe deposit service for their own cell cultures, providing a secure back-up for valuable biomaterials if required.
 ATCC also is able to retain secure samples of patented materials and distribute them according to instructions and approval of the patent holder.
 ATCC also provides biological repository management services to institutions, agencies and companies wishing to outsource the handling of their own culture collections.
 ATCC also manages BEI Resources, who provides reagents, tools and information needed in research on microbes.

 ATCC also serves to set standards for biological reagent and assay quality.
 These standards are used by the U.S. Food and Drug Administration and the U.S. Department of Agriculture, as well as organizations such as AOAC International, the Clinical and Laboratory Standards Institute, the U.S. Pharmacopeia, and the World Health Organization.
 ATCC-produced standards are used in a wide range of applications including the development of therapeutic and diagnostic medical products, food safety, water and environmental testing, and to obtain actionable forensic information.

 Facilities

 ATCC headquarters and production facilities are based in a 126000 sqft building in Manassas, Virginia.
 This includes the 18000 sqft biological material repository which contains 200 freezers to store biomaterials, including vapor-phase liquid nitrogen freezers, mechanical freezers, and cold rooms for storage at 4 °C. Electricity at the repository is backed up by on-site generators.
 The facility also includes 35000 sqft of laboratory space.

+Databases

+ATCC has created and continues to maintain several public databases used for cell line authentication and research.
+In 2016, ATCC signed an agreement with the National Institutes of Standards and Technology (NIST) to establish standards and a database for short tandem repeat (STR) sequences in mouse and human cell lines.
+In 2019, ATCC began hosting the ATCC Genome Portal, a database of authenticated, reference genome assemblies and associated metadata for microbial strains held within its collection.
+The ATCC Genome Portal now exceeds 6,000 reference genomes for bacteria, fungi, viruses, and protists including genome assemblies for type-strains.
+In 2022, ATCC entered into a partnership with QIAGEN to create a commercial database of RNA-seq data produced by ATCC for all human and animal cell lines held within ATCC's biorepository.